hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
+- Increase the vertical line integer.
+If you look at the demo code, you notice dashed lines.
+This determines when the next vertical dashed line will occur.
-Increase the vertical line integer.
-Then, we have an if-else statement if the spot can be modified.
-If it can, we will write code for it in a moment, else, change the color to green and draw the board spot.
+- Create an if-else statement to determine if the spot can be modified.
+If it can, we will write code for it in a moment.
+Else, change the color to green and draw the board spot.

 ```csharp